flutter/website/src/docs/development/tools/sdk/release-notes/index.md

 ---
 title: Flutter release notes
 short-title: release notes
-description: Release notes for Flutter for prior release --
+description: Release notes for Flutter for prior releases.
+---

 Release notes for the following releases to the stable channel:
 * [1.12.13][]